5 Best Nasal Dilators for Snoring – Try These Tonight

 When inserted into the nostrils, these devices gently push outward, holding the nasal passages open.
 This action can be particularly useful for people with narrow nasal passages or those who experience nasal congestion at night.

-A review published in the National Library of Medicine found that internal nasal dilators can significantly improve nasal airflow and reduce snoring in many users.
+A review published in the National Library of Medicine found that internal nasal dilators can improve nasal airflow and reduce snoring in some users.

 The study also noted that these devices might be more effective than external strips for some individuals, particularly those with specific nasal anatomy issues.